 Below: projects.
 Click on the title for a current draft.

 This paper develops a data-driven approach to multidimensional screening.
 The principal observes a population of decision makers each choose from a finite number of exogenously-specified sets of allocations, and her beliefs about the agent's preferences are informed by this data.
-In our model, there are a multiplicity of preference distributions that are consistent with the principal's observations.
+In my model, there are a multiplicity of preference distributions that are consistent with the principal's observations.
 Rather than assign privilege to any one distribution, she evaluates mechanisms by computing their worst-case payoff against the set of distributions that are compatible with the choice data.

 I show that there are circumstances in which the principal can do better than using a mechanism that recreates one of the choice environments in her data set, even when she knows nothing about the agent's preferences beyond what's implied by the data.